Dressing For Menopause & Hot Flushes

 The second rule is to always add a third piece to your outfit.
 A necklace, a belt or even a linen scarf, loosely draped over your shoulders, can be a great third item that will add detail to your outfit so when you take your top layer off, you’re not feeling underdressed.

 When you’re going through menopause, you might notice a few changes in your shape.
 Your legs might be thinning out, you might notice you’re gaining more weight in your midsection than other areas that you might have before, your body is just going through another change, as it did through adolescence and childbirth.
 Sure, it can be frustrating when your shape changes because you got used to dressing it a certain way, now all your styling tricks feel like they’ve been thrown out the window – but there’s a fabulous silver lining, you get to wear things you used to find didn’t work for you.

 Say hello to printed pants, more structured skirts and asymmetric dresses.
 Wrap dresses, A-Line and soft shirt dresses can be your friends, as can wide leg pants, flares and tapered cuts.
 You’ve got some new curves to dress for and you should take this as an opportunity to try something new and exciting!

-But just a minute, before you run out the door with your savings card, can we just scoot over to your intimates drawer?
+But just a minute, before you run out the door with your savings card, let’s asses what you have first, starting with your intimates drawer.
 When was your last bra fitting?
 Has it been more than 12 months?
 Book yourself in for a bra fitting before you buy anything new because, with those new curves, you could be looking at a change in bra size.

 How is menopause treating your closet?
 Is there anything you’re struggling with when it comes to clothing at this time in your life?
 Let me know in the comments below!